NHACP-IF/NHACP-specification/nhacp-specification.md

 or corrupted (if checked) messages and signal an error to the operator if it detects the timeout condition.

+A conforming NHACP server MUST obey the following rules when receiving and sending messages:

+* When receiving requests, extra bytes sent by the client application beyond the request arguments MUST be ignored by the server.
+If the client does send extra bytes, they MUST be included in the frame length and any CRC computation.
+* When sending responses to the client application, the server MUST NOT send any extra bytes beyond those required to respond to the request.

 ## Message type

 The first field of each message is a 1 byte message type.
 Request